 He grew up among horses and cattle in a cowboy family.
 While in high school he took up riding bareback broncs in the rodeo arena, and continued the sport through college, where he rode for the Utah State University Rodeo intercollegiate rodeo team.
 For several summers he also rode in PRCA rodeos around the West and worked behind the chutes and as chute boss for a rodeo stock contractor.

-With a degree in Broadcast Journalism, Rod worked for a few years in radio and television stations then drifted into advertising agencies where he has worked for nearly four decades.
+With a degree in Broadcast Journalism, Rod worked for a few years in radio and television stations then drifted into advertising agencies where he worked for nearly four decades.
 His work as a copywriter, broadcast producer, and creative director earned well over 300 awards for creativity in local, regional, national, and international competition.

-Along the way, Rod wrote—and continues to write—magazine articles, essays, and book reviews for publications including Ranch & Reata, American Cowboy, Range, Western Horseman, Roundup, True West, and Utah Historical Quarterly, as well as short pieces of nonfiction for an anthology and an encyclopedia.
+Along the way, Rod wrote—and continues to write—magazine articles, essays, and book reviews for publications including Saddlebag Dispatches, True West, Ranch & Reata, American Cowboy, Range, Western Horseman, Roundup, Cowboys & Indians, and Utah Historical Quarterly, as well as short pieces of nonfiction for a couple of anthologies and an encyclopedia.

 Curiosity again led Rod to tackle book-length works, and he has written novels and historical works about the West, including the Spur Award-winning novel, Rawhide Robinson Rides the Range, and Spur Finalist and Western Fictioneers Peacemaker Award winner, Rawhide Robinson Rides the Tabby Trail, as well as Peacemaker Finalist Father unto Many Sons.

 Writer Rod Miller often conducts workshops, lectures, readings, and other presentations to readers and writers alike, and has been featured at events throughout the West.